ANSSI-FR/Open-ISO7816-Stack/README.md

 It is recommended to use the development boards associated to those components (discovery boards).
 So you won't have to change some settings in the code (especially oscillator frequency provided by the board).

+If you are interested into adding a new target, your contributions are welcome, please have a look in the CONTRIBUTING.md file.

 ## Getting project's code and cross-compiling it on your local machine